openstack/openstack-manuals/doc/user-guide/source/intro-user.rst

 The examples in this guide show you how to perform tasks by using the following methods:

-* OpenStack dashboard.
-Use this web-based graphical interface, code named `horizon <https://git.openstack.org/cgit/openstack/horizon>`__, to view, create, and manage resources.
+* OpenStack dashboard: Use this web-based graphical interface, code named `horizon <https://git.openstack.org/cgit/openstack/horizon>`__, to view, create, and manage resources.

-* OpenStack command-line clients.
-Each core OpenStack project has a command-line client that you can use to run simple commands to view, create, and manage resources in a cloud and automate tasks by using scripts.
+* OpenStack command-line clients: Each core OpenStack project has a command-line client that you can use to run simple commands to view, create, and manage resources in a cloud and automate tasks by using scripts.